zachbellay/blog/content/_index.md

 ### About Me
 Hello!
 I'm Zach.
-I'm a software engineer in San Francisco, CA. When I have spare brain capacity my hobbies include programming, 3D printing, and robotics.
-Otherwise, I enjoy people, TV, and video games.
+I'm a software engineer in San Francisco, CA. I enjoy programming and building websites and mobile apps.
+My long-term goal is to build products that people love.
+Aside from coding, you might otherwise find me enjoying friendship at bars, restaurants, cafes, or parks in San Francisco.

 #### Currently
-Currently I am in-between jobs!
-I was laid off by OnePointOne, Inc. If you're looking for someone to help you with computer vision related tasks or backend related tasks, shoot me an email at zbellay at gmail dot com!
+Currently I am a full-stack engineer at Rinse.
+I work on mobile, web frontend, and backend.
+I derive great joy from delivering value to end users and putting smiles on their faces.